RaghavanSV/Rshot/README.md

 # 🔐 Rshot - Multi-Service Login Checker [RDP + WinRM]

-Rshot is a command-line tool designed for auditing login credentials across multiple Windows services.
-It checks for valid logins with supplied host, username, and password lists.
+When you're doing an assessment and have found a lot of credentials but don't know where to use them, **Rshot is the tool for you**.
+It checks for valid logins using supplied host, username, and password lists.
 ---

 ## ⚙️ Requirements